nanomq/nanomq/README.md

 ### More installation options

-If you prefer to install and manage NanoMQ yourself, you can download the lastest version from [nanomq.io/downloads](https://nanomq.io/downloads).
+If you prefer to install and manage NanoMQ yourself, you can download the latest version from [nanomq.io/downloads](https://nanomq.io/downloads).

 #### Run NanoMQ: